The Power of Routines in Your Mental Health

 The science behind the connection between routines and mental health

-The importance of mental health has been associated with a variety of mental health conditions, including bipolar disorder, addiction, depression, among others.
+The importance of routines has been associated with a variety of mental health conditions, including bipolar disorder, addiction, depression, among others.
 The reason behind this is that when we organize ourselves and know what to expect, it’s easier to actively work towards counteracting the thoughts and symptoms of any of the aforementioned mental health conditions.

 A study published in The Lancet Psychiatry found that people who favor an active daytime routine over a nighttime one have healthier sleeping cycles.
-These, consequently, are associated with a better mental health and minimize the risk of developing emotional difficulties.
-Those which an interrupted sleep cycle, on the contrary, have a higher predisposition to manifest mental health difficulties.
+These, consequently, are associated with better mental health and minimize the risk of developing emotional difficulties.
+Those with an interrupted sleep cycle, on the contrary, have a higher predisposition to manifest mental health difficulties.

 Another study published in the Journal of Abnormal Child Psychology found that family routines help to moderate impulsiveness and oppositional symptoms and traits in children.
-This is not surprising when we understand that routines protect and help children feel safer because they know what to expect.
+This is not surprising when we understand that routines protect and help children feel safer, because they know what to expect.

 How to incorporate routines in your daily life